List of former bridges in Blois: Chartrain bridges

 So-called Chartrain bridges provided a means of crossing a wet, flood-prone area between the steam bed of the Loire river and the Cosson river, between Vienne island and Vineuil (on the East of Vienne), on the left bank.
-From their construction in 1201 until the 18th century, the fastest road from Chartres to Bourges passed over these bridges, but they are probably incorrectly called “Chartrain”, as they were originally described as “chastré bridges” (ponts chastrés in French), to indicate a sort of overpass.
+From their construction in 1201 until the 18th century, the fastest road from Chartres to Bourges passed over these bridges, but they are probably incorrectly called "Chartrain", as they were originally described as "chastré bridges" (ponts chastrés in French), to indicate a sort of overpass.

 Indeed, until the construction in 1717 of a levee in the extension of La Creusille Harbor, La Bouillie area was a wetland subject to flooding in the event of flooding, but sometimes considered to be a secondary constant steam bed of the Loire river.
 After that year, the area was drained, roads were built to connect the former river island to the villages on the left bank, and the bridges fell into disuse.
 The Chartrain bridges remain as a small tarmac road.

-Since 2006, the infrastructure has been classified as a historical monument.
+Since 2006 the infrastructure has been classified as a historical monument.

 St Michel bridges

 Just like the precedent ones, the St Michel bridges enabled it to be reached Vienne but from Saint-Gervais-la-Forêt, on the West.
 Built and used over the same period, and starting from the present rue des Métairies, this elevated road gave access to the lower part of St-Gervais.

-However, unlike the Chartrain bridges, there are very few remains of the St Michel bridges.
+But unlike the Chartrain bridges, there are very few remains of the St Michel bridges.
 After the successive 100-year floods of the 19th century, the bridges were badly damaged and required extensive work.
 Almost the entire structure was razed in 1867 and then destroyed in 1885 to allow for the construction of the current extension of the rue des Métairies.
 The present mill bridge over the Cosson was built in 1868 on the remains of the old bridges.
 Today, all that remains of the St Michel bridges are 6 stone pillars in the middle of a pond, located between the levee and the auberge espagnole (local hotel).